Code-Institute-Submissions/EliteFitness/TESTING.md

 I also used my own mobile device to check the site, and viewed it on a 27" and 24" monitor.

 #### Issues Found:

-* From viewing on devices I noticed a very small portion of whitespace between my footer and image gallery.
+* From viewing on devices I noticed a very small portion of white space between my footer and image gallery.
     * I added padding to the bottom of the image gallery to fix this.
-* On Edge and Firefox I noticed there was whitespace under the footer on some of the pages.
+* On Edge and Firefox I noticed there was white space under the footer on some of the pages.
     * Padding added to the bottom of the footer fixed this.
 * There is also an occasional bug that occurs when viewing any page of the site on using developer tools.
 It usually occurs when viewing as a mobile device but sometimes on larger screen views.
-When opening the developer tools in responsive view, occasionally whitespace is seen running from top to bottom on the right hand side.
+When opening the developer tools in responsive view, occasionally white space is seen running from top to bottom on the right-hand side.
 If the page is open in developer tools as a large screen size, setting to a mobile device, closing developer tools and then re-opening causes this to appear.
     * This disappears if a site button is selected, the page is refreshed, any change is made in developer tools or navigating
-    * I have checked my css and html and cannot see anything causing this.
+    * I have checked my CSS and HTML and cannot see anything causing this.
     * This does not occur when opening the site in the browser.
     * This does not happen when I view the site on my mobile device.

 ### Navigation Bar:
 * Hover over the logo "Elite Fitness" to see it change colour.
-* The active page is a different colour to the other naigation links as we are currently on that page.
+* The active page is a different colour to the other navigation links as we are currently on that page.
 * Change screen size to mobile to see that the navigation menu turns to a collapsible burger menu.
 * In mobile open the menu to see that the active page in the menu is a different colour to the other menu links.
 * Verify that the navigation bar stays visible on top of the screen when scrolling.